giggl/giggl_sokudo/README.md

       * `method: number` - Comes from options passed to the client structure, its a number containing the serialisation  method the client and server have agreed upon the handshake process, this needs to be used when clients can be expected to use different methods for serialising data.

-   2. The second property is called `unpacker` and is responsible for taking a buffer and returning the original data deserialised again, the pattern is very similar to the packer with the difference being the first argument containing a node buffer which is the message and returning any datatype representing ht  e original data.
+   2. The second property is called `unpacker` and is responsible for taking a buffer and returning the original data deserialised again, the pattern is very similar to the packer with the difference being the first argument containing a node buffer which is the message and returning any datatype representing the original data.
       ```js
-          const hander = {
+          const handler = {
             //...
             unpacker: (buffer, method) => {
               const parsed_content = {